 Does This Always Work?

 In the past few months, the Open Mic + app has revealed low success rates as the developer has decided to discontinue the service.
 While an older version of the app may work on lesser versions of Android, expecting a third-party app to completely alter your assistant’s identity isn’t fair.
-Changing the wake word remains a difficult task, but there are various other amazing functions your assistant can carry out that might substantially improve your Google Home experience.
+Changing the wake word remains a difficult task, but there are various other amazing functions your assistant can carry out that might substantially improve your Google Home experience with Video Doorbells as well.

 Method 2: Use Tasker to Change Google Home Wake Word